 This ImageOptions class helps in the easy extraction of images from Excel workbook in the following format gif, WEBP, jpeg, BMP, png.

-Whereas, the getImages method will return you the null value if in case of image extraction won’t support for Excel file.
+Whereas, the getImages method will return you the null value if in case of image extraction doesn’t support Excel file.

-If image extraction won’t be supported by the CSV file then you will get the null value from “getImages” method.
+If image extraction isn’t be supported by the CSV file then you will get the null value from “getImages” method.

 Here is the complete example to show you how to extract images from Excel workbook.